Osteopathic medicine in the United States: Significance

 There are different opinions on the significance of these principles.
 Some note that the osteopathic medical philosophy is suggestive of a kind of social movement within the field of medicine, one that promotes a more patient-centered, holistic approach to medicine, and emphasizes the role of the primary care physician within the health care system.
 Others point out that there is nothing in the principles that would distinguish DO from MD training in any fundamental way.
 One study, published in The Journal of the American Osteopathic Association found a majority of MD medical school administrators and faculty saw nothing objectionable in the core principles listed above, and some endorse them generally as broad medical principles.

 History

 19th century, a new movement within medicine

-Frontier physician Andrew Taylor Still, DO, founded the American School of Osteopathy (now the A.T.
+Frontier physician Andrew Taylor Still, MD founded the American School of Osteopathy (now the A.T.
 Still University-Kirksville (Mo.)
 College of Osteopathic Medicine) in Kirksville, Missouri in 1892 as a radical protest against the turn-of-the-century medical system.
 A.T.
 Still believed that the conventional medical system lacked credible efficacy, was morally corrupt and treated effects rather than causes of disease.
 He founded osteopathic medicine in rural Missouri at a time when medications, surgery, and other traditional therapeutic regimens often caused more harm than good.
 Some of the medicines commonly given to patients during this time were arsenic, castor oil, whiskey, and opium.
 In addition, unsanitary surgical practices often resulted in more deaths than cures.

-Still intended his new system of medicine to be a reformation of the existing 19th-century medical practices.
-He imagined that someday "rational medical therapy" would consist of the manipulation of the musculoskeletal system, surgery, and very sparingly used drugs.
-He invented the name "osteopathy" by blending two Greek roots osteon- for bone and -pathos for suffering to communicate his theory that disease and physiologic dysfunction were etiologically grounded in a disordered musculoskeletal system.
-Thus, by diagnosing and treating the musculoskeletal system, he believed that physicians could treat a variety of diseases and spare patients the negative side effects of drugs.